Financial Stress and Substance Abuse

 The irony is that people who start abusing drugs to escape from financial stress always wind up worse off.
 Although we tell ourselves we need these drugs, our wallets invariably wind up telling us we can’t afford them.

-• Cocaine – The agency also reports that the street value of cocaine is now over $450 per gram.
+- Cocaine – The street value of cocaine is now about $120 per gram in the USA in 2020.
 While we commonly think of cocaine as a “rich person’s drug,” the money always dried up sooner or later.

-• Alcohol – While there are different degrees of alcohol abuse and dependency, spending too much on drinking indicates a problem.
-Even casual drinkers can spend over $7,800 per year on alcohol.
+- Alcohol – While there are different degrees of alcohol abuse and dependency, spending too much on drinking indicates a problem.
+An alcohol drinker who consumes, on average, 3 drinks per day can spend about $7,800 per year on alcohol.

-• Prescription Drugs – Between opioids, benzos and other types of prescriptions, Americans spend millions of dollars per year on prescription drugs.
+- Prescription Drugs – Between opioids, benzos, and other types of prescriptions, Americans spent 378 billion dollars per year on prescription drugs in 2021.

 On a broader note, drug and alcohol use disorder commonly leads to job loss.
 This, of course, exacerbates the initial financial stress.